epilot-dev/terraform-provider-epilot-emailtemplate/docs/resources/email_template.md

 ### Read-Only

 - `created_at` (String) Created date
-- `json_template` (String) This field is used to store JSON templates.
-If this field is populated, then the Body html is derived from the JSON.
 - `org` (String) Ivy Organization ID the entity belongs to
 - `schema` (String) URL-friendly identifier for the entity schema
 - `title` (String) Entity title